hpgavin/HPGdaac/doc/PREEMPT_RT-patch-PiOS-20240219.md

 nproc                         # the number of processors cd /tmp/RPi-rt/linux make help
-# confirm that zImage (or Image), modules, and dtbs are marked with a "*"
+# confirm that at least zImage (or Image), modules, and dtbs are marked with a "*"
 make -j4 all             # .. this will take about three hours on a RPi 4 sudo make modules_install
 ```
 At the end of modules_install output,
-the last section of DEPMOD reports the version of your new RT kernel ...
+the last section of `DEPMOD` should indicate that the version of your new RT kernel includes `-v7l-rt` ...
 ```
   DEPMOD  lib/modules/6.1.77-rt24-v7l-rt+
 ```